alextim/astro-lib/packages/astro-webmanifest/README.md

 And language specific html will be inserted into `<head>` section of generated pages.

-If you need a separate set of icons for each language add `icon` property.
+If you need a separate set of icons for each language, add the `icon` property.

 __`astro.config.mjs`__